papis/papis/ROADMAP.md

 ## YouTube video explaining the main uses of `papis`.

-If someone has experience with youtube, it would be nice to have a review in youtube explaining the main uses of papis and of her workflow.
+If someone has experience with youtube, it would be nice to have a review in youtube explaining the main uses of Papis and of her workflow.

 ## Implement proxy to download papers.
 [X]